lejogs/lejogs.github.io/_posts/2014-03-10-The-Only-Way-is-Essex.md

 gave us comedy moments of route checking on an iPhone to validate the Garmin's directions/usefulness.
-The new piece of kit reminded of a quote in a Sunday newspaper on Joe Kinnear being appointed as Newcastle's Director of Football, "if Joe Kinnear is the answer, then I don?t know what the question is".
+The new piece of kit reminded of a quote in a Sunday newspaper on Joe Kinnear being appointed as Newcastle's Director of Football, "if Joe Kinnear is the answer, then I don't know what the question is".
 To be fair though, we're now so used to Google Maps that a new, slightly crappier looking mapping interface on a unit smaller than a phone was going to take a bit of